front-matter/homepageable/readme.md

 If you want to copy some of the fancier elements of my site, then you'll have to set up a few extras.

-### Fathom Analytics

-[Fathom](https://usefathom.com/ref/42TFOZ) provides a lightweight alternative to Google Analytics.

-It's optional, but I really love how simple and elegant their solution is.

-To enable analytics, just add a `NEXT_PUBLIC_FATHOM_ID` environment variable.

-This environment variable will only be taken into account in production, so you don't have to worry about messing up your analytics with localhost development.

 ### GitHub Comments

 <p align="center">